Nzuri-Codebase/decentralize-code-docs/docs/Decentralize-Nzuri/index.md

 ```

 ## Running the app
-To run the app itself it as a unit, one would need to change the directory from the root of the repository to the src repository then run the following command on your terminal:
+To run the app itself it as a unit, one would need to change the directory from the root of the repository to the `src/apps/streamlit` sub-directory then run the following command on your terminal:
 ```bash
 streamlit run main.py
 ```